 The Goal completion rate graph visualizes how goal completion rate changes over time for each page variation.
-Hovering over each point on the graph drills into details of the rate for a specific date.
-In addition, if you added more than one goal, you can select the goal, which completion rates you want to analyze.
+Hovering over each point on the graph drills into the details of the rate for a specific date.
+In addition, if you added more than one goal, you can select the goal whose completion rates you want to analyze.

 Results and statistical significance

 A/B test results give you the key metrics you need to decide which page variation to use as default.
 You may use the Winner variation, if there is a winner, or any other variation, based on what you aim at with your scenario.

 Following is a list with all metrics for each variation and detailed description.

 |Goal completion rate